python-proman/proman-versioning/README.md

 #### Example `.versioning`

-The `.versioning` config is a non-specfile based config using TOML.
+The `.versioning` config is a non-specfile based project file using TOML.
 This is the preferred configuration for non-python projects that may use this tool.

 ```